$1 million to bolster WA abortion care, King County Executive Dow Constantine announces

 “Even though Washington state law protects the right to abortion care, we know that neighboring states are poised to impose some of the strictest and most punitive abortion bans our nation has ever seen,” Constantine said in a news release.
 “Health care providers and public health leaders are bracing for an influx of people traveling to Washington state and King County to obtain an abortion.”

-Neighboring Idaho is one of 13 states across the United States with a trigger ban: In 30 days, getting an abortion in the state will be a felony.
+Neighboring Idaho is one of 13 states across the United States with a trigger ban: In 30 days, most abortions in the state will be felonies.

 Constantine announced the increase in funding within an hour of the U.S. Supreme Court striking down the landmark 1973 Roe V. Wade decision, which safeguarded the right to abortion.